rnc/alt-deploy-maven-extension/README.md

 ## Installation

 It is recommended to install in your Maven `lib/ext` directory.
+Binary releases can be obtained from Maven Central [here](http://central.maven.org/maven2/org/goots/maven/extensions/alt-deploy-maven-extension) and snapshots from [here](https://oss.sonatype.org/content/repositories/snapshots/org/goots/maven/extensions/alt-deploy-maven-extension).

 ## Configuration